-A zoo trip is a day well spent any day of the year—until your own little animal goes bonkers because she can’t touch the giant kitty cats.
-Time to hit an urban farm, where getting up close and personal with nature’s creatures isn’t just safe; it’s encouraged.
+A family field trip to the zoo is swell any day of the year, no matter the season—until your own little animal goes bananas because she can’t touch the giant kitty cats.
+Time to hit an urban farm, where getting up close and personal with nature’s creatures isn’t just safe: it’s encouraged.
 We’ve combed the city and ‘burbs to find the best places to interact with animals, from pigs to turkeys to goats.
 Scroll through to get an update on which farms are welcoming visitors.
-Just don’t forget the antibacterial wipes.
+Just don’t forget the antibacterial wipes (and masks!).